The American Advertising Awards

-The American Advertising Awards, aka the ADDYS, is one of the advertising industry's largest and most representative competition, attracting over 40,000 entries every year in local AAF Ad Club competitions.
+The American Advertising Awards is one of the advertising industry's largest and most representative competitions, attracting over 30,000 entries every year in local AAF Ad Club competitions.
 The mission of the American Advertising Awards competition is to recognize and reward the creative spirit of excellence in the art of advertising.

 Entering the American Advertising Awards supports the entire advertising industry, because the AAF and its local and district affiliates use the proceeds to enhance advertising through programs such as public service, internships, advocacy groups, advertising education, and consumer awareness.

 Selection of the most creative entry in each category is affected by a scoring process in which a panel of judges evaluates all creative dimensions of every entry.
 A Gold ADDY is recognition of the highest level of creative excellence and is judged to be superior to all other entries in the category.
 Entries that are also considered outstanding and worthy of recognition receive a Silver ADDY.
 The number of awards given in each category is determined by the judges, based on the relative quality of work in that category.

 The Student Division of the American Advertising Awards competition, sponsored by the AAF and Ad 2 National, is a unique national awards program designed specially for college students.
 Work entered at your local level can move up to the regional and national judging, just like the work entered by professionals across the country.